 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-It's regretful that the number of homeless people, who are outside and looking for places to stay.
-This is a possible solution that we could utilize in the smaller communities.

-I find that very disappointing to hear that.
+It's unfortunate that there are so many homeless people everywhere, with no place to sleep.
+They are outside and looking for places to stay in the winter time.
+A possible solution would be to utilize those buildings in the smaller communities.
+I find it very disappointing to hear that.

-Nonetheless, I want to query you further, whether the minister can create some movement by working in partnership with the Department of CGS, the hamlets and to collaborate on a potential future review of abandoned buildings or shuttered private homes that are no longer maintained.
-I wonder if you can commit to looking into that?
+Nonetheless, I want to ask you further if the minister can create some movement by collaborating in partnership with the Department of CGS and the hamlets to collaborate on a potential future review of abandoned buildings or shuttered private homes that are no longer maintained.
+I wonder if you can commit to looking into that.
+That is the question I had.
 Thank you, Mr. Speaker.